Ronald Turpin: Trial and aftermath

 Before 1961, murder carried a mandatory death sentence in Canada.
 In July 1961, the Canadian government adopted a law establishing two degrees of murder: capital murder and non-capital murder.
 Capital murder carried a death sentence, while non-capital murder carried a life sentence with parole eligibility after 10 years.
 Turpin was charged with capital murder since the victim was a police officer.

-Turpin did not deny he shot Nash; numerous witnesses also saw the shooting and testified to that effect.
-His defense attorneys argued that Turpin was in fear for his life at the time of the incident, as he believed the police were trying to frame him for the Wellesley Street apartment shooting, and that Turpin had received threats on his life from police officers who would "shoot him on sight".
-This defense was unsuccessful, and Turpin was found guilty and sentenced to death after a 15-day trial.
+Turpin did not deny he had shot Nash; numerous witnesses also saw the shooting and testified to that effect.
+His defence lawyers argued that Turpin was in fear for his life at the time of the incident, as he believed the police were trying to frame him for the Wellesley Street apartment shooting, and that Turpin had received threats on his life from police officers who would "shoot him on sight".
+This defence was unsuccessful, and Turpin was found guilty and sentenced to death after a 15-day trial.

 The method of execution was hanging, and the sentence was carried out at the Don Jail.
 The other prisoner simultaneously executed was Arthur Lucas, who had been convicted of an unrelated murder.
 The CBC reports that when both men were informed that they would likely be the last people ever to hang in Canada, Turpin said, "Some consolation."
 Alternatively, the Toronto Star reports Turpin to have said in his final hours "If our dying means capital punishment in this country will be abolished for good, we will not have died in vain."

 Despite the death of Nash, Toronto police authorities continued to send out one-man cruisers on overnight shifts, even though two-man cruisers were the norm in many other North American cities, and the norm in Toronto during daylight hours.
 Costs were cited as the reason.
 Police unions and other interested parties took the matter to court, citing Nash's death (among other incidents) as one of the motivating factors.
 Ontario courts finally ordered two-man cruisers to be used on all shifts starting in 1974.

-Capital punishment for murder was officially removed from Canada's Criminal Code in 1976, although it could still be used under the National Defence Act until 1998.
+Capital punishment for murder was officially removed from Canada's Criminal Code in 1976, although it could still be used under the National Defence Act until 1999.
 Despite being on the books as a potential penalty for many years after the 1962 simultaneous executions of Turpin and Lucas, these remained the final instances of capital punishment in Canadian history.